DoctorLogicProduct/dltest/landing-pages/medical-practice-marketing-get-started-5.md

   img_alignment: Right
   headline: Manage Your Website Conversions In One Place
   text: 'Convert more inquiries into patient appointments by managing all your website
-    leads in a single place, whether they’re coming in via the phone, a web form, an online chat, and more.
+    leads in a single place, whether they’re coming in via phone, web form, online chat, or more.

 '
   img: "/uploads/Opportunities.jpg"